YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a clinic says none of that matters, you are not being given a serious surgical assessment.
 The answer may still be surgery, but it should be surgery with the limits clearly explained.

-How should I decide what to do next?
+To decide what to do next

 If anabolic steroid use is part of your life, the responsible step is not to hide it and hope the transplant will solve everything.
 Bring the full history into the consultation.
 Let the surgeon judge your donor area, native hair, crown, medication options, blood pressure, scalp condition, and timing before making the decision whether surgery is sensible.